© Pascal Gombert

 If you're a skier looking to progress after having already learnt the basics, you can buy a ski pass from as little as 5 hours.
 You should consider buying an Avoriaz only ski pass rather than the Portes du Soleil ski pass (which includes the neighbouring resorts in France and Switzerland).

-The Avoriaz pass is available for 5 hours, 1 or 2 days or on weekends only.
+The Avoriaz pass is available for 5 hours, one or two days or on weekends only.
 These passes will give you access to 4 green and 25 blue pistes, allowing you to build in confidence without travelling too far from resort.
 If you're looking to ski further afield or for more than 2 consecutive days, consider buying the Portes du Soleil full area pass.

 Children under 5 ski for free - proof of age will be required at the lift pass office and you'll still need to collect a hands free pass to access the lifts.